kigawa01/kunit/README.md

 ## About

-* add DIContainer for java app
+* add DI Container for java app
+* inject dependency instance to unit constructor
 * manage unit by container

 ## Usage